 - 1/2 teaspoon dried thyme

 - 8 skinless bone-in chicken thighs, trimmed of fat

 - 18 to 20 pearl onions, peeled (See Tip 2)

 - 1 Tablespoon olive oil

 - 1 Tablespoon Cognac

 - Heat 1 Tablespoon olive oil in Dutch oven set over medium heat.
-When hot, add the onions, carrots, and garlic.
+When hot, add the onions and carrots.
 Sauté, stirring occasionally for 5 minutes.
-Add flour; stir to combine.
-Add wine, chicken broth, tomato paste, 1 teaspoon Kosher salt, 1/4 teaspoon freshly ground black pepper, and thyme and parsley tied in a bundle.
+Add garlic; sauté for 30 seconds or until fragrant.
+Add flour; salt, thyme and pepper; stir to combine.
+Add wine, chicken broth, tomato paste and parsley tied in a bundle.
 Bring to a boil, stirring constantly.
 Cover and transfer to a 325° F oven for 1 hour and 30 minutes.

-- Meanwhile, cook sliced mushrooms in same pan as used for the chicken over high heat, until browned, 3 to 4 minutes.
+- Cook sliced mushrooms in same pan as used for the chicken over high heat, until browned, 3 to 4 minutes.
 Add Cognac and continue cooking until all liquid is evaporated.
-Set aside.
-Cook pearl onions as described by Julia Child; set aside.
+Set aside. .

 - Remove Dutch oven from oven; add cooked mushrooms and cooked pearl onions.
 Stir to combine.
-If necessary, thicken sauce with beurre manié (1 Tablespoon softened butter and 1 Tablespoon flour mixed together).
+If necessary, thicken sauce with mixture of chicken broth and cornstarch.
 If desired, garnish with chopped parsley.
-Yield: 4 servings.
+Yield: 6 servings.